OneMadGypsy/upy-motion/README.md

 # upy-motion

 A simple MPU6050 driver written in micropython.
 This driver should be compatible with any micropython device.
-This driver does not support quaternion.
+This driver does not support quaternion, but it does have a Kalman filter built into the `angles` property.
+It is recommended that you ignore the first 20 (or so) results from the `angle` propertty to give the Kalman filter enough data to stabilize.

 ### Community: